Even some of the most seasoned apartment investors have never heard of bonus depreciation. Why would they?

 He invested fractionally in two properties in late 2017 and two more in 2018.

-That’s just a long way of saying that John could use his bonus depreciation from his real estate investments to offset his passive income from the Radiology business.
+That’s just a long way of saying that John could use the bonus depreciation from his real estate investments to offset his passive income from the radiology business.

 Mathematically, here’s how it looks.